 - "(1) Contributions.
 A list of all contributions required to be listed under G.S.
 163-278.8 received by or on behalf of a candidate, political committee, or referendum committee.
 The statement shall list the name and complete mailing address of each contributor, the amount contributed, the principal occupation of the donor, and the date such contribution was received.
 The total sum of all contributions to date shall be plainly exhibited.
 Forms for required reports shall be prescribed by the Board.
 The State Board of Elections shall prepare a schedule of occupational classifications, adapting as it deems suitable the occupational classifications of the Internal Revenue Code and equivalent classifications of the Office of State Personnel.
 In reporting the occupation of a contributor, the treasurer shall use the classifications prepared by the State Board." - (b) G.S.
 163-278.11 is amended by adding a new subsection to read: - "(c) Best Efforts.
-When a treasurer shows that best efforts have been used to obtain, maintain, and submit the information required by this Article for the candidate or political committee, any report of that candidate or committee shall be considered in compliance with this Article.
-The State Board of Elections shall promulgate rules that specify what are 'best efforts' for purposes of this Article, adapting as it deems suitable the provisions of 11 C.F.R. § 104.7.
-The rules shall include the provision that if the treasurer, after complying with the rules, does not know the occupation of the contributor, it shall suffice for the treasurer to report 'unable to obtain'." - (c) This section becomes effective February 1, 1998, and applies to all reports due on or after that date. - REPORTING OF COORDINATED EXPENDITURES.
+When a treasurer shows that best efforts have been used to obtain, maintain, and submit the information required by this Article for the candidate or political committee, any report of that candidate or committee is deemed to comply with this Article.
+The State Board of Elections shall adopt rules that specify what are 'best efforts' for purposes of this Article, adapting as it deems suitable the provisions of 11 C.F.R. § 104.7.
+If the treasurer, after complying with the rules, does not know the occupation of the contributor, the treasurer may report 'unable to obtain'." - (c) This section becomes effective February 1, 1998, and applies to all reports due on or after that date. - REPORTING OF COORDINATED EXPENDITURES.